lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 Here you can view all the reviews you have left on books.
 The reviews will be shortened down if they are too long.
 To read the full reviews you can click on them and read them on their respective book-info pages.

-We were suprised when one of our reviewers thought that the possibility of creating a review without a review-description was a bug, and that we should limit the user to only be able to create reviews whenever a description has been filled out.
+We were surprised when one of our reviewers thought that the possibility of creating a review without a review-description was a bug, and that we should limit the user to only be able to create reviews whenever a description has been filled out.
 To make it clearer that you are supposed to be able to create reviews consisting of only ratings we created distinct styles for these types of reviews.
 For example; on the reviews page, reviews without a review-description has bigger stars to compensate for the open space.

 |                                                                 ![Reviews page with reviews](/media/ReviewPage.png)                                                                  |
 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |